 All 24 members of the Conduct Board will receive a formal education on the judicial process before being allowed to hear a case.
 From the 24 members, six will be chosen to hear a case, two staff members, two faculty members, and two students.
-Selection of members to hear cases will be based on 1) rotation, 2) potential conflict of interest, and 3) availability.
+Selection of members to hear cases will be based on 1 rotation, 2 potential conflict of interest, and 3 availability.
 Four out of six members of the Conduct Board are needed for a quorum.
 A representative from each constituency must be present to hear a case.
 A majority vote by the Conduct Board is necessary to decide upon a case.

 There are certain times of the year and certain circumstances that may remove the option of the Conduct Board.
-During this time, cases will be adjudicated by the Vice President for Student Affairs, designee and/or a short conduct board.
-A short conduct board is comprised of one faculty member, one staff member, one student member, and a presiding chair.
-In the event a student is unable to serve on the short board, a faculty or staff member will hold the third board position.
-In this instance, two out of three members are needed for a quorum.
+During this time, cases will be adjudicated by the Vice President for Student Affairs or designee.
 The option of a Conduct Board hearing may be removed:

-- When the Conduct Board members are undergoing training. - During times when the University is not in session. - During final exam weeks of both fall and spring semesters. - During summer session, between spring finals and the beginning of fall semester. - Any time the Conduct Board cannot meet. - In special cases during which administrative intervention has occurred. - In cases where the Conduct Board feels that the case is not within its jurisdiction.
+When the Conduct Board members are undergoing training.
+During times when the University is not in session.
+During final exam weeks of both fall and spring semesters.
+During summer session, between spring finals and the beginning of fall semester.
+Any time the Conduct Board cannot meet.
+In special cases during which administrative intervention has occurred.
+In cases where the Conduct Board feels that the case is not within its jurisdiction.